Physiotherapy At Home After A Stroke in Sutton Coldfield

 How Long Does It Take to Recover from a Stroke?

-Again this is an enormously difficult question to answer and will depend upon a range of factrs including: severity of stroke, area involved, age and previous level of fitness.
-In general the more severe the stroke and the older the patient the longer will be the recovery period.
+As physios visiting our patients in Sutton Coldfield this is a common question that we get but no matter how much experience we have as physios working with people who have had a stroke, this question is still enormously difficult to answer.
+This is because recovery after a stroke depends upon a range of factors including: severity of stroke, area involved, age and previous level of fitness.
+In general, the more severe the stroke and the older the patient the longer will be the recovery period.
 Another factor to consider when thinking about recovery from a stroke is that the majority of recovery from a stroke is made within the first 6 months.
 This is not to say that after this period no further recovery is possible but is simply a fact that most people make most of their recovery from a stroke in the first 6 months.

 What Professionals Will be Involved with Recovering from a Stroke?

-Often, the first experience some people will have of being in hospital and the recovery process from a serous illness will be when they have a stroke and the number of medical and other professionals involved with their care can be very confusing.
-Below I have attempted to describe the most likely people involved and what their role is in recovering after a stroke:
+The first experience most people will have of the recovery process from a stroke in Sutton Coldfield will be when they or a relative have a stroke.
+The number of medical and other professionals involved with their care can be very confusing in a local hospital in Sutton Coldfield such as Good Hope and below I have attempted to describe the most likely people involved and what their role is in recovering after a stroke:

 1. Neurological Consultant: this will be the doctor with overall responsibility for your case.
 In reality you may not see this person very often, especially if you are recovering well as they will have many cases to oversee.

 2. Doctor: most likely you will see either a registrar or junior doctor relatively often during your stay in hospital.
-Although the consultant is in overall charge, this doctor will be the one most closely involved with your recovery.
+Although the consultant is in overall charge, this doctor will be the one most closely involved with your recovery and will be the one seeing you on the ward in Good Hope in Sutton Coldfield.

 3. Nurses: during your time in hospital recovering from a stroke, the nurses on the ward will be a key part of your recovery.
 They will be responsible for administering any medication, observations and liaising with the doctors.
 Once home, you may also have involvement with the district nurse who may visit you at home if needed.